Mercedes-Benz

-Mercedes-Benz (/de/), (Note: "Mercedes" is frequently pronounced /en/ in English, though this is technically incorrect) commonly referred to simply as Mercedes and occasionally as Benz, is a German automotive brand that was founded in 1926.
+Mercedes-Benz (/de/), (Note: "Mercedes" is frequently pronounced /en/ in English, though this is technically incorrect) commonly referred to simply as Mercedes and occasionally as Benz, is a German luxury automotive brand that was founded in 1926.
 Mercedes-Benz AG (a subsidiary of the Mercedes-Benz Group, established in 2019) is based in Stuttgart, Baden-Württemberg, Germany.
 Mercedes-Benz AG manufactures luxury vehicles and light commercial vehicles, all branded under the Mercedes-Benz name.
 From November 2019 onwards, the production of Mercedes-Benz-branded heavy commercial vehicles (trucks and buses) has been managed by Daimler Truck, which separated from the Mercedes-Benz Group to form an independent entity at the end of 2021.

-In 2018, Mercedes-Benz became the world’s largest premium vehicle brand, with a sales volume of 2.31 million passenger cars.
+In 2018, Mercedes-Benz became the world's largest premium vehicle brand, with a sales volume of 2.31 million passenger cars.

-The roots of the brand trace back to the 1901 Mercedes by Daimler-Motoren-Gesellschaft and the 1886 Benz Patent-Motorwagen and 1894 Benz Velo by Carl Benz, which is widely recognized as the first automobile powered by an internal combustion engine.
+The roots of the brand trace back to the 1901 Mercedes by Daimler-Motoren-Gesellschaft and the 1886 Benz Patent-Motorwagen and 1894 Benz Velo by Carl Benz, which is widely recognised as the first automobile powered by an internal combustion engine.
 The brand’s slogan is "The Best or Nothing".

 History

 Carl Benz (1844–1929) made the 1886 Benz Patent Motorwagen, which is widely regarded as the first automobile.

-Mercedes-Benz traces its origins to Carl Benz's first internal combustion engine in a car, seen in the Benz Patent-Motorwagen – financed by Bertha Benz's dowry and patented in January 1886 – and Gottlieb Daimler and their engineer Wilhelm Maybach's conversion of a stagecoach, with the addition of a petrol engine, introduced later that year.
+Mercedes-Benz traces its origins to Carl Benz's first internal combustion engine in a car, seen in the Benz Patent-Motorwagen – financed by Bertha Benz's dowry and patented in January 1886 – and Gottlieb Daimler and its engineer Wilhelm Maybach's conversion of a stagecoach, with the addition of a petrol engine, introduced later that year.
 The Mercedes automobile was first marketed in 1901 by Daimler Motoren Gesellschaft (DMG).

-Emil Jellinek-Mercedes, an Austrian automobile entrepreneur who worked with DMG, registered the trademark in 1902, naming the 1901 Mercedes 35 hp after his daughter Mercedes Jellinek.
+Emil Jellinek, an Austrian automobile entrepreneur who worked with DMG, registered the trademark in 1902, naming the 1901 Mercedes 35 hp after his daughter Mercédès Jellinek.
 Jellinek was a businessman and marketing strategist who promoted "horseless" Daimler automobiles among the highest circles of society.
 At the time, it was a meeting place for the haute volée of France and Europe, especially in winter.
 His customers included the Rothschild family and other wealthy clients, but as early as 1901, he was selling Mercedes cars in the "New World" as well, including to billionaires Rockefeller, Astor, Morgan, and Taylor.
 At the Nice race he attended in 1899, Jellinek drove under the pseudonym "Monsieur Mercédès".
 Many consider that race the birth of Mercedes-Benz as a brand.
 In 1901, the name "Mercedes" was re-registered by DMG worldwide as a protected trademark.
 The first Mercedes-Benz branded vehicles were produced in 1926, following the merger of Karl Benz and Gottlieb Daimler's companies into the Daimler-Benz company on 28 June of the same year.